Damian Priest: Singles competition (2024–present)

 On the following episode of Raw, Bálor officially kicked Priest and Ripley out of the group (the latter having been betrayed by "Dirty" Dominik Mysterio at SummerSlam) and introduced the "new" Judgment Day, consisting of himself, Mysterio, JD McDonagh, and the new additions of Carlito (once an associate member of the group now an official member) and Liv Morgan.
 Later that night, during Priest's match against McDonagh, he was ambushed by Bálor and the rest of The Judgment Day, until Ripley came out to save him.
-Priest and Ripley would afterwards embrace each other, staying together as a team and going by their unofficial tag team name, The Terror Twins.
+Priest and Ripley would afterwards embrace each other, staying together as a team and going by their unofficial tag team name, the Terror Twins.
 At Bash in Berlin on August 31, Priest and Ripley defeated Mysterio and Morgan, with Ripley pinning Morgan despite interference from The Judgment Day.
 At Bad Blood on October 5, Priest defeated Bálor despite interference from Carlito and McDonagh.
 On the November 4 episode of Raw, Priest defeated "Dirty" Dominik Mysterio, Seth "Freakin" Rollins and Sheamus in a fatal four-way match to become the #1 contender for the World Heavyweight Championship.
 At Survivor Series WarGames on November 30, Priest failed to regain the title from Gunther after interference from Bálor.
 At Saturday Night's Main Event on December 14, Priest once again challenged Gunther for the title in a triple threat match also involving Bálor in a losing effort.
-On the January 13, 2025 episode of Raw, Priest defeated Bálor in a street fight match despite interference from Carlito and McDonagh, ending their feud.
+On the January 13, 2025 episode of Raw, Priest defeated Bálor in a street fight despite interference from Carlito and McDonagh, ending their feud.